JerryBLT/Assignment6-Q2/README.md

 # Assignment6-Q2
 This project implements a Compass (using magnetometer + accelerometer) and a Digital Level (using gyroscope).
 The UI is built in Jetpack Compose and updates in real time based on sensor readings.
+A full Simulation Mode is included so the app can be tested easily on the Android Emulator, which does not have real sensor hardware.

 ## Features